Financial-Times/n-auto-logger/README.md

 * `action` default to `callFunction.name`
 * `category` default to `FETCH_RESPONSE_ERROR/FETCH_NETWORK_ERROR/NODE_SYSTEM_ERROR/CUSTOM_ERROR`
 * `type` was used to specify the unique error type for debugging and error handling by convention
+* `status` in error object would be recorded for service action call failure
 * `stack` used in Error or NError to store the stack trace
 * `result` default to `success/failure`